Mar 3, 2026

 8 minutes read

 Hi, I'm Jonathan, an experienced database designer and software engineer.
 Over the years, I’ve used a variety of ERD (Entity-Relationship Diagram) and database modelling tools, ranging from heavy-duty enterprise applications to quick online editors.
-After facing limitations again and again, I built ChartDB to solve real problems in database visualization and schema design.
+After facing limitations again and again, I built ChartDB as an open source ERD diagram tool to solve real problems in database visualization and schema design.

 • Developer-friendly